Does insurance cover labiaplasty?

 Always remember to consult with a board-certified plastic surgeon for best results.

 Unfortunately, most health insurance companies regard labiaplasty surgery as an elective procedure and purely cosmetic surgery.

 While many women complain that enlarged labia are a source of physical discomfort, insurance companies still typically refuse coverage for labia reduction.

-If there are documented medical issues resulting from labial hypertrophy they might make an exception, but in my experience this is extremely rare.
+If there are documented medical issues resulting from labial hypertrophy, they might make an exception but, in my experience, this is extremely rare.
 You might have a good shot at convincing insurance providers if there were provable health issues resulting from the hypertrophy or if the condition interfered with sexual intercourse.
 But this would require an extremely unusual presentation.

-My advice is not to let the question of "does insurance cover labiaplasty" prevent you from pursuing something that is important to your enjoyment of life.
+My advice is not to let the question of "does insurance cover labiaplasty" prevent you from pursuing something that is important to your quality of life.
 Even if your insurance policy doesn't cover it, the price of labiaplasty surgery typically isn’t cost prohibitive.
 Remember that there is often a broad range in pricing between different geographic locations.